N-400 - Naturalization FAQ The Best Advice If Your N-400 Is Denied and Green Card at Risk - Warren Law Firm (1)

 Will My Green Card Be Revoked If N-400 Is Denied for Submitting an N-400 Too Soon?

-No. If you submit your application too soon, your application will be denied, but you will absolutely not lose your green card as a consequence.
+No. If you submit your application too soon, your application will be denied, but your green card will not be revoked as a consequence.
+You can reapply once you meet the eligibility requirements.

 Will My Green Card Be Revoked If N-400 Is Denied for Failing to Prove Good Moral Character?